 Day 2: Students will apply their programming experience to NAO in response to a care assistance scenario.
 Students will utilise Nao’s features such as cameras, processors, microphones and sonar.

-Extension Program Students will consider why robots receive a mixed response from the community.
+Extension Program students will consider why robots receive a mixed response from the community.
 Some people fear that robots will take over the world and others believe they can improve our liveability.
 Students will design their own assistance scenario and imbed the programming of NAO into a social campaign.

-- Demonstration of a NAO robot programming
+- Demonstration of NAO robot programming

 - Application of NAO programming for a care assistance scenario